wyattferguson/tch/README.md

-# :robot: tch - Quick Command-line File Creation
+# :robot: tch - quick terminal file creation

 A version of `touch` command that also works on windows.
 Quickly create a file or files with the `tch` command.